Blair2004/NexoPOS/SECURITY.md

 # Guideline For Reporting Vulnerability
 First of all, thank you for taking time to read this.
-We believe, you're considering sharing what could be a security issue that might affect every installation running NexoPOS 4.x.
+We believe, you're considering sharing what could be a security issue that might affect every installation running AviPOS 4.x.
 We believe in the power of open-source and contributions of it's adherants, that's why regardless of whether your report is proven or not, it's welcome.

 # What Can Be Reported ?
-Basically, everything that could be a leak, that makes the system's (NexoPOS) security inefficient, anything that can expose the server (files & database) or that makes the system to be used in a manner that is out of the purpose we're aiming.
+Basically, everything that could be a leak, that makes the system's (AviPOS) security inefficient, anything that can expose the server (files & database) or that makes the system to be used in a manner that is out of the purpose we're aiming.
 It can be sensitive information that are accessible without any permission restriction or any error thrown, that might expose the database structure.
 To ease a quick fix of those major concern, bugs (something that doesn't works as it should) aren't included on this, unless that bug expose the system.